-Edwards Wetland Nature Reserve
+Edwards Wetland and Sherwood Bay Nature Reserves

 In 2014, the Rideau Waterway Land Trust received a valuable bequest of land from the estate of a very generous woman, Ms. Elizabeth Edwards.
 This donation of 185 acres of land, wetlands and mature forest includes 1,600 feet of shoreline on Big Rideau Lake.